UWPCE-PythonCert/PythonCertDevel/_sources/modules/Async.rst.txt

 Think of ``async/await`` as an API for asynchronous programming
 -------------------------------------------------------------------

 ``async/await`` is really an API for asynchronous programming: People shouldn't think that ``async/await`` as synonymous with asyncio, but instead think that asyncio is a framework that can utilize the ``async/await`` API for asynchronous programming.
-IN fact, this view is supported by the fact that there are other async frameworks that use async/await -- like the Trio package mentioned above.
+In fact, this view is supported by the fact that there are other async frameworks that use async/await -- like the Trio package mentioned above.

 Future objects